 UBA uses processes that can study human behaviour.
 With the help of statistics and algorithms, these programs can predict abnormal behaviour.

 Such behaviour could indicate a security threat, and detecting it at the right time prevents a cybersecurity crime from taking place.
 UBA will eventually become a powerful tool in chatbot security systems as technology advances.

 2. Improvements in AI

 In the virtual world, artificial intelligence is both a boon and a curse.
 It is used for breaking into as well as defending systems.
 However, with the continual development in this sector, artificial intelligence will be leveraged for increasing cybersecurity.

 Suggested Reading: How to Use AI Chatbots for Fraud Detection

-Without a doubt, AI can add a security layer that overtakes the current measures, thanks to its ability to study big chunks of data for sorting abnormalities, detecting threats and vulnerabilities.
+Without a doubt, AI can add a security layer that overtakes the current measures, thanks to its ability to study big chunks of data for sorting abnormalities, and detecting threats and vulnerabilities.

 Improvements in chatbot security measures will be countered by advanced means to threaten it, similar to other areas in the IT sector.
 However, this speculation only will make way for more advancements in the field.

 Chatbot technology is no longer a new thing for the masses because it is widespread enough for specialists to understand its weakness and counter-measures.